LUBOMBUYU/ST10467547IMADAssignment1/README.md

 This is the brunch/mid-morning option.
 ![Image](https://github.com/user-attachments/assets/c9c6f328-7697-40fb-b71c-c9b1ca719744)

-This is the afternoon options
+This is the afternoon options.

 ![Image](https://github.com/user-attachments/assets/890288b3-7a0a-4939-828b-d66f39e990bb)

 This is the evening meal options.
 ![Image](https://github.com/user-attachments/assets/4cf31ada-d111-4617-8eb3-6c7be14a5595)

-This is the dessert menu
+This is the dessert menu.

 ![Image](https://github.com/user-attachments/assets/c333889b-fbb6-4612-9878-1e624b5c7431)

 ---